presidento/scripthelper/README.md

 logger.spam('spam message')
 ```

-It just works, and adds `--verbose` and `--quiet` command line options, too.
+It just works.
+Try `--verbose` and `--quiet`  command line options, too.
+It uses colored log messages on a terminal.
+See `--help` for more information.

 ## Adding other command line parameters